-South Africa is a water-scarce country with a significant demand on limited water resources from agricultural, industrial, mining, and land-based activities.
-River ecosystem condition declined by 11% between 1999 and 2011.
-Of the 222 river ecosystem types assessed, 64% were found to be threatened (43% Critically Endangered, 19% Endangered and 2% Vulnerable).
-River ecosystem types are also Poorly Protected with only 13% considered Well Protected and 42% Not Protected (SANBI, 2018).
-Driver et al., (2004) also argued that impacts on rivers are not only a result of anthropogenic activities along riverbanks, but also the result of the management issues related to land and water throughout the river catchment.
+South Africa is a water-scarce country with a significant demand for its limited water resources.
+Key socio-economic sectors such as agricultural, industrial, mining, and land-based activities heavily depend on this scarce resource.
+Despite its role in these sectors, river ecosystem conditions declined by 11% between 1999 and 2011 thus limiting freshwater availability (SANBI, 2018).
+Of the 222 river ecosystem types assessed, 64% were found to be threatened (43% critically endangered, 19% endangered and 2% vulnerable) (SANBI, 2018).
+River ecosystem types are also poorly protected with only 13% considered well protected and 42% not protected (SANBI, 2018).
+Driver et al., (2004) also argued that impacts on rivers are not only a result of anthropogenic activities upstream and along riverbanks, but also due to the management issues related to land and water throughout the river catchment.

-To address the impacts on South African river systems, the Directorate Sources Directed Studies (SDS) within the DWS initiated an in-house project for the development of Rehabilitation Management Guidelines for Water Resources (i.e., rivers).
-The project responds to one of the objectives of the Chief Directorate Water Ecosystems Management (CD: WEM) which is to conduct sources-directed studies to ensure water resource protection.
+To address the impacts of anthropogenic activities on South African river systems, the Directorate Sources Directed Studies (SDS) within the DWS initiated an in-house project for the development of Rehabilitation Management Guidelines for Water Resources (i.e., rivers).
+The project responds to one of the objectives of the Chief Directorate Water Ecosystems Management (CD: WEM), which is to conduct sources-directed studies to promote water resource protection.